osimkhusainov/api-and-ui-cypress/README.md

 I used this sample website for automation test: https://angular.realworld.io/

-Cypress tests are in `cypress/integration`
+Cypress tests are in `cypress/integration/`

-Page object models are in `cypress/pom`

-Cypress Custom commands are in `cypress/support/commands.js`
+Reusable functions I've created are in `cypress/support/`

 ## Screenshot
 ### Allure report